Whitman-Walker Health: 1980s

 From 1980 to 1987, Whitman-Walker Clinic was located at 2335 18th Street, N.W., visible on the far right-hand side.

 In 1980, a financial crisis threatened the clinic.
 The administrator resigned, programs were eliminated and the clinic moved into a more affordable space on 18th Street in Adams Morgan.

 In 1981, Jim Graham became the clinic's president and Larry Medley became the third WWC administrator.
 Whitman-Walker hired its first board-certified medical technologist for an in-house laboratory offering testing for various sexually transmitted diseases.

 On June 5, 1981, the Centers for Disease Control and Prevention's Morbidity and Mortality Weekly Report featured an account of five young gay men in Los Angeles with cases of rare pneumonia.
 This was the first medical report on what would famously come to be known as HIV/AIDS.

 In 1983, as AIDS began taking a larger toll, WWC assumed a leadership role in fighting the epidemic.
-The clinic launched its AIDS Education Fund to provide up-to-date information, counseling and direct services to people with AIDS; the Buddy program to help people living with AIDS was started; an AIDS information hotline (which was the recipient of the first DC contract awarded for AIDS services) was created; and an HIV/AIDS prevention advertising campaign was launched.
+The clinic launched its AIDS Education Fund to provide up-to-date information, counseling and direct services to people with AIDS; the Buddy program to help people living with AIDS was started; an AIDS information hotline (which was the recipient of the first D.C. contract awarded for AIDS services) was created; and an HIV/AIDS prevention advertising campaign was launched.
 To support these new programs, WWC benefited from D.C.'s first AIDS fundraiser which raised $4,400.

 On April 4, 1983, WWC presented the first D.C.
 AIDS Forum at the Lisner Auditorium at George Washington University.
 The forum distributed AIDS prevention information and catered to the 1,200 men in attendance.
 A second AIDS forum for people of color was held on September 28.